-In 2020, Colleton County wrote a new and updated Hazard Mitigation Plan.
-It compiles the probability of future events and the effects all previous natural disasters have had on this region and the City.
-This plan is available on Colleton Fire Rescue's website.
+All of the above information is from the Hazard Mitigation Plan of 2004 which discussed the probability of future events and the effects all previous natural disasters have had on this region and the City.
+This plan will be updated in the near future.